Wine-ing For Literacy October 21, 2021

 SUGGESTED DONATION: $15 (plus 50¢ service fee) per person to attend; your ticket admits you to our online event featuring speakers, and a guided wine tasting from the experts at Sunday School Wine.

 AUCTION INFO: Online auction opens October 14.
 Please note: You do not need to attend the event to participate in the auction.
+Check out our list of auction items here.

 More details coming soon—stay tuned!